ABHAY-100/fosshack-privy/README.md

 Privy is MIT Licensed - see the [LICENSE](LICENSE) file for the legal details.

 ## ⚠️ Security Considerations

-- **Gone Means Gone**: By design, there's no way to recover messages
+- **No Recovery**: Messages are permanently deleted by design - no recovery possible
-- **Modern Browsers Only**: You'll need a browser with proper WebCrypto support
+- **Technical Requirements**: Requires modern browsers with WebCrypto API support
-- **Not Perfect**: While message content is encrypted, connection timing might still reveal metadata
+- **Privacy Limits**: While messages are encrypted, connection metadata remains visible
+- **User Precautions**:
+  - Consider using a VPN to mask your IP address
+  - Use private browsing mode
+  - Connect only through trusted networks
+  - Ensure your device is secure and up-to-date

-- **Know Your Risks**: Consider your threat model when using any privacy tool
+Remember to assess your specific threat model before using for highly sensitive communications.

 ---